Esri/calcite-design-system/CONTRIBUTING.md

 This project follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which are used to generate the changelog.
 Be sure to provide clear and sufficient information in commit messages.
 This is important because the commit messages are used to automatically update the changelog.

-For instance, if providing a bug fix to the Text Area component, in providing further assistive technology support, you could use the following conventional commit:
+For instance, if providing a bug fix to the Text Area component, which includes additional support to assistive technologies, you could use the following conventional commit:

-> fix(text-area): provide assistive technology support
+> fix(text-area): provide additional support to assistive technologies

 [Stencil's contributing document](https://github.com/ionic-team/stencil/blob/main/CONTRIBUTING.md#commit-message-format) explains this in great detail.
 Please refer to the above link for more conventional commit details and examples, and visit [Calcite's recent commits](https://github.com/Esri/calcite-design-system/commits/main) to refer to additional examples.